course-kit/guides/quick-start.md

 $ netlify env:set NODE_ENV production
 ```

-You’ll now need to rebuild the site for these environment variables to be incorported in the site build.
-To do this, you'll have to go the Netlify site and manually trigger a deploy:
+You'll now need to rebuild the site for these environment variables to be incorporated in the site build.
+To do this, you'll have to go to the [Netlify web app](https://app.netlify.com) and manually trigger a deploy:

 ![quick-start-1-15.png](assets/quick-start-1-15.png)